Guilhad Emilio Schenker: Career

-He achieved both his Bachelor’s and Master’s degrees from the Steve Tisch School of Film and Television at Tel Aviv University.
+He achieved both his bachelor's and master's degrees from the Steve Tisch School of Film and Television at Tel Aviv University.
 He is a Berlinale Talents graduate of the Berlin International Film Festival and was a scholar at the German bursary program of the Nordrhein-Westfalen's government.

-Between 2013-2018, Schenker hosted the television show Living in a Movie, which was broadcast on the Israeli Educational Television Network.
+Between 2013 and 2018, Schenker hosted the television show Living in a Movie, which was broadcast on the Israeli Educational Television Network.
 The program comprises 170 interviews with prominent Israeli filmmakers.
 He lectured at the Herzliya Interdisciplinary Center and the Rimon School of Jazz and Contemporary Music.

+In 2019, Schenker joined Israeli production company Tadmor Entertainment as the company CEO.
+Under his leadership, Tadmor Entertainment secured a first-look deal with Amazon's MGM Studios and rebranded as SIPUR.

 Filmography

 During his academic studies, Schenker directed three 25-minute short films: Shum, The Rebels and Shats - all of which participated in film festivals around the world.

-Schenker’s final project at Tel Aviv University was a 28-minute short film called Lavan which was produced by the Rabinovich Foundation.
+Schenker's final project at Tel Aviv University was a 28-minute short film called Lavan which was produced by the Rabinovich Foundation.
 The film was inspired by a form of sensory deprivation known as White torture.

 It tells the story of a prisoner who is incarcerated naked in a plain white room with a blank backdrop and only fed white food in order to drive him insane.
 It starred Razia Israeli, Sigal Rosh and Tomer Ben David and was shortlisted at the Oscars’ short film category.

 The movie was directed by Schenker and co-written by him, alongside Yossi Meiri.
-Meiri also acted as the film’s DOP and was awarded the best cinematography prize at the ÉCU The European Independent Film Festival in Paris.
+Meiri also acted as the film's DOP and was awarded the best cinematography prize at the ÉCU The European Independent Film Festival in Paris.

 Lavan won 12 awards and was acquired for television broadcast in ten countries.